Mixed-Set Decision Strategy for Qualifiers and Close Answers

 | Subnetting | Are the host IP, mask, gateway, and broadcast range internally consistent? |

-A question asks for the least disruptive first step after one user reports no network access and the switch port has no link light.
+A question asks for the least disruptive first step after one user reports no network access and the switch port shows no link light.
 Which answer best fits the qualifier?

-A web server should be reachable from the Internet only by HTTPS.
-Which firewall rule is the best fit?
+A web server must be reachable from the Internet only by HTTPS.
+Which firewall rule best fits the most-secure constraint?

 Put the mixed-question decision process in the most useful order.